 Somewhere in the belly of an S-Bahn station, on an island in Mitte, a Turkish fish restaurant has been hiding for years.
 The fish is always fresh – this is what Balkci Ergun prides himself on in the first place.
 And fish it shall be – besides the delicious Turkish salad, seafood and side dishes, one can not find a different main dish.
 But if you like fish, there is a whole Mediterranean kingdom to discover in this small place, be it gilthead fish or Loup de mer or Barbarossa.
 Despite a wide clientèle, one can still catch a table without a reservation, during the week.

-Beyond their tasty cuisine, the atmosphere is one of a kind – uncountable hand written cards left behind by guests hang from the ceiling.
+Beyond their tasty cuisine, the atmosphere is one of a kind – uncountable hand written cards left behind by guests hang from the ceiling and on the walls.
 The notes with small reviews, poems or just longings form a sea of words.
-And many other souvenirs collected over the years swim among them.
+Many other souvenirs collected over the years swim among them, too.
 This is one of those places which looks like a theatre stage design, which helps you get out of this world as we know it.
 The S-Bahn rumblings seem to sink into the Raki under the upside down lamp.
-And there are characters too.
+And there are characters, too.
 Balkci Ergün is the family business of a man with a big heart, who will probably be there – with company – to welcome you.